 Our success depends largely upon the continued services of our executive officers and other key employees.
 We rely on our leadership team in the areas of research and development, operations, security, marketing, sales, customer support, general and administrative functions, and on individual contributors in our research and development and operations functions.
 From time to time, there may be changes in our executive management team resulting from the hiring or departure of executives, which could disrupt our business.
 We do not have employment agreements with our executive officers or other key personnel that require them to continue to work for us for any specified period and, therefore, they could terminate their employment with us at any time.
-The loss of one or more of our executive officers, especially our Chief Executive Officer or Chief Operating Officer, or key employees could harm our business.
+The loss of one or more of our executive officers or key employees, and any failure to have in place and execute an effective succession plan for key executives, could harm our business.
 Changes in our executive management team may also cause disruptions in, and harm to, our business.

 In addition, to execute our growth plan, we must attract and retain highly qualified personnel.
 Competition for these personnel in the San Francisco Bay Area, where our headquarters is located, and in other locations where we maintain offices, is intense, especially for engineers experienced in designing and developing software and SaaS applications and experienced sales professionals.
-We have, from time to time experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
+We have from time to time experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications, and may not be able to fill positions in the desired regions, or at all.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
 If we hire employees from competitors or other companies, their former employers may attempt to assert that these employees or we have breached their legal obligations, resulting in a diversion of our time and resources.
 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.
 If the perceived value of our equity awards declines, it may harm our ability to recruit and retain highly skilled employees.
 If we fail to attract new personnel or fail to retain and motivate our current personnel, our business and future growth prospects could be harmed.